 For many women, turning 50 marks a new chapter.

-Careers may shift, children may leave home and priorities begin to change.
+Careers may shift, children leave home and priorities begin to change.
 Its also a time when women begin to look more intentionally at their health & wellbeing.

 What Happens to the Body After 50?

-How Yoga Builds Muscle & bones
+How Yoga builds Muscle & bones

 While yoga is best known for increasing flexibility & relaxation, many aspects of yoga are actually highly effective strength-building practices.